Theodore I Palaiologos: Morea

 Manuel Kantakouzenos, the despot of Morea, died in 1380.
 His brother, Matthew Kantakouzenos, served as the interim ruler before the arrival of Theodore in late 1382 or early 1383.
 Either Demetrios I Kantakouzenos or John Kantakouzenos, Matthew's sons, led a rebellion during this period.
 However, his rebellion ended after his death.

 The Morea was divided by multiple European groups by the time of Theodore's ascession as despot.
 The Principality of Achaea was divided into multiple fragments, Nerio I Acciaioli held Corinth, and the Republic of Venice held Coron and Modon.
 The Knights Hospitaller were invited by Joanna I of Naples, princess of Achaia, in 1376, while her opponent James of Baux invited Navarrese mercenaries in 1378.
 The Navarrese, under the leadership of Pedro de San Superano, seized control over Achaia following the death of James and launched attacks into Byzantine territories.

 Theodore fought against landlords for the first five years of his rule and survived an assassination plot.
 Theodore called upon the Ottomans to aid him fight the Navarrese and local aristocracy and an Ottoman army under the leadership of Evrenos came in September 1387.
 Theodore and Evrenos won the campaign, but the Ottomans seized some land and refused to return the land.
 However, Murad I returned the land after a meeting with Theodore.

 Theodore captured Argos, shortly after Maria of Enghien sold it to Venice.
 Theodore bought Corinth between September 1395 and January 1396, but sold it to the Knights Hospitaller in 1397 as he was unable to rebuild its fortifications and properly defend it.
 He sold the entire despotate to the Knights Hospitaller following a wave of Ottoman attacks in 1399 and 1400, but regained it in 1404.

 Evrenos lead an Ottoman raid with the Navarrese into Byzantine Morea in 1395, and seized Akova Castle.
 More Ottoman raids occurred following the Battle of Nicopolis.
 Argos fell to an Ottoman army under the leadership of Yakub Pasa in June 1397, and at least 14,000 people were enslaved.

 Theodore died in 1407, and was succeeded as despot by Theodore II Palaiologos.

 Personal life

-Theodore I had married Bartolomea Acciaioli, a daughter of Duke Nerio I Acciaioli of Athens but is not known to have sons.
+Theodore I had married Bartolomea Acciaioli, a daughter of Duke Nerio I Acciaioli of Athens but is not known to have children.
 Shortly before his death, Theodore took monastic orders under the name "Theodoret", and died on 24 June 1407.
 He was subsequently buried at the Brontochion Monastery.

-He had an illegittime daughter, who in 1404 married Süleyman Çelebi, the Edirne Sultan during the Ottoman Interregnum.
+However, Theodore I had an illegitimate daughter, Theodora (whose mother is unknown), who in 1404 married Süleyman Çelebi, the Edirne Sultan during the Ottoman Interregnum.
+In exchange, Süleyman offered his half-siblings Yusuf Çelebi, Kasim Çelebi and Fatma Hatun as hostages to Manuel II.